 Under the Plan, the Daimler Litigation will be transferred to the Liquidation Trust and will continue to be prosecuted by the Contingency Fee Counsel on behalf of the Liquidation Trust.
-If the Class 3A Voting Condition is satisfied, the Daimler Litigation will be pursued under the direction of the Liquidation_Litigation_Manager and in consultation withon behalf of the Liquidation Trustee Trust..
+If the Class 3A Voting Condition is satisfied, the Daimler Litigation will be pursued under the direction of the Liquidation Manager and in consultation with the Liquidation Trustee.
 See Section IV.B.3 of the Plan.